-Although effects on the SAC were 'screened out' in the HRA Screening Assessment of the BCCS by UE Associates (June 2010), there are site allocations in the SAD for which potential impact pathways exist.
-These are summarised below.
-However, it is not anticipated that the AAP will have any effects on the Cannock Extension Canal SAC because the Town Centre is remote from the canal and there are no potential impact pathways.
+Although effects on the SAC were 'screened out' in the HRA Screening Assessment of the BCCS by UE Associates (June 2010), there are proposed site allocations / safeguarded land, and projects referred to in the SAD for which potential impact pathways to the SAC exist.
+These are summarised below, and discussed in the HRA report that accompanies the SAD and AAP.
+It is not anticipated that the AAP will have any adverse effects on the Cannock Extension Canal SAC as the Town Centre is in excess of 5km from the SAC and the proposals / allocations it contains are very unlikely to impact negatively on the SAC via the available impact pathways.